 Configure an Nginx Server Block on Debian

 Server blocks let one Debian host serve multiple domains with separate document roots and site-specific settings.
-Replace example.com with your own domain name before you save the configuration.
+Replace example.com with your own domain name before you save the configuration; for deeper virtual host patterns, see how to configure Nginx server blocks and virtual hosts.

 For production sites, you may also want to redirect non-www or www in Nginx, add rewrite rules in Nginx, or put an application behind a reverse proxy in Nginx.